Therapy for Perfectionism and People-Pleasing in Round Rock, Texas

 Why is people-pleasing so hard to stop?

-People-pleasing often develops early as a way to stay connected or avoid conflict.
+People-pleasing often develops early as a way to stay connected, safe, or avoid conflict.
 Over time, the brain learns to monitor other people’s reactions automatically, even when the situation no longer requires it.

 Can therapy help with perfectionism?